-- 1) To this end and on an annual basis, during Delivered Inc's annual license renewal period, will count the number of individuals hired who are women, minorities, veterans, persons with disabilities, and LGBTQ+ on a monthly basis.
+- 1) To this front, Delivered Inc will count the number of individuals hired who are women, minorities, veterans, persons with disabilities, and LGBTQ+ on a monthly basis.
 We will use this data to ensure that our goals are met or that we are making progress to meet our goals.
-If we find that our goals are not being met, we will determine what steps are necessary to further increase the diversity at Delivered. - 2) Delivered will conduct monthly audits of hired contractors to ensure that we are working with minority-owned, women-owned, veteran-owned, LGBTQ+-owned, and businesses owned by people with disabilities.
-We will adjust our contractor hiring process as necessary if we are not meeting our goals. - 3) Delivered will assess and review its progress in order to evaluate the success of its Diversity Plan.
-Delivered will submit a report documenting progress and success of it Diversity Plan to the CCC at least 60 days prior to the annual renewal date of Delivered's Provisional License and each yearly renewal period thereafter.
+If we find that our goals are not being met, we will increase our advertising efforts. - 2) Delivered will conduct monthly audits of hired contractors to ensure that we are working with minority-owned, women-owned, veteran-owned, LGBTQ+-owned, and businesses owned by people with disabilities.
+We will adjust our contractor hiring process as necessary if we are not meeting our goals. - 3) Progress and success of the plans must be documented one year from provisional licensure, and each year thereafter.